How To Fill Out The Texas Certificate of Formation

 The Texas Certificate of Formation is the official document filed with the Texas Secretary of State to establish a Limited Liability Company (LLC).
 After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.

 To form a Texas LLC, you will need to submit the completed Form 205 – Certificate of Formation form to the Texas Secretary of State.
-The form can be completed and sent by mail or filed online.
+To submit the paperwork, either file online through SOSDirect, which is the Secretary of State’s website to file online, or download the Texas LLC Certificate of Formation (Form 205).

 Step 1: Pick a Name for the LLC